AmigoAppAI/amigo-cli/benchmarks/README.md

 # Benchmarks

-In this directory we write benchmarks for Mentat's performance on different tasks.
+In this directory we write benchmarks for Amigo's performance on different tasks.

 ## Running Exercism Benchmarks